johncarmack1984/johncarmack1984/README.md

 ## About Me

-Highly skilled and experienced Senior Software Engineer with a passion for building and deploying applications.
+Highly skilled and experienced Software Engineer with a passion for building and deploying applications.
 I have over 20 years of professional experience in front-end and back-end development, with expertise in technologies such as Azure, Laravel, Nuxt/Vue.js, Next.js, Python, TypeScript, React.js, PHP, and more.
 I am dedicated to driving website accessibility, optimizing performance, and ensuring scalability.
 I thrive in collaborative environments, continuously seeking opportunities for improvement and growth.

 ## Projects